 - a.
 Submission of proposed orders and judgments.
-All proposed orders and judgments, including stipulations to be "so-ordered," must be submitted in the manner required by the Court's "Electronic Case Filing Rules and Instructions," with a courtesy copy emailed to Chambers at SwainNYSDCorresp@nysd.uscourts.gov. - b.
-Applications for temporary restraining orders.
-If a party wishes to seek a temporary restraining order, it should file a Motion for a Temporary Restraining Order, supporting documents, and a proposed order, on ECF in accordance with the procedures found in ECF
+All proposed orders and judgments, including stipulations to be "so-ordered," must be submitted in the manner required by the Court's "Electronic Case Filing Rules and Instructions," with a courtesy copy emailed to Chambers at SwainNYSDCorresp@nysd.uscourts.gov. - prestraining order, it should file a Motion for a Temporary Restraining Order, supporting documents, and a proposed order, on ECF in accordance with the procedures found in ECF Rule 18.2.

-Rule 18.2.
 Information on filing an application ex-parte may be found in section 6, Sealed Filing, of the S.D.N.Y.
 ECF Rules & Instructions, available on-line at https://nysd.uscourts.gov/rules/ecf-related-instructions.
 Where the motion is made on notice to the other parties, the moving party should simultaneously serve the documents on any party that will not receive electronic service via the ECF system.
-The moving party should then email chambers at <a href="maintysdownnote-switch-sw a.
-In general.
-Except as provided in subdivision 5(b)(i) below, and notwithstanding any provision to the contrary in a confidentiality order or stipulation, any party wishing to file under seal and/or in redacted form any document, or any portion thereof, must make a specific request to the Court by letter-motion or motion explaining the particular reasons for seeking to file that information under seal.
+The moving party should then email chambers at SwainNysd.uscourts.gov, giving notice of the filing and the time frame requested for Court action.
+(Where the motion is made on notice, all parties should be copied on the email.)
+If the matter is time sensitive and Chambers does not respond within two (2) hours, the moving party may contact the Clerk's Office before the end of the business day at (212) 805-0140.